lakshmankumar12/rubik_notes/readme.md

     R'
   ```
 * Chameleon Car: 5 R-activites.
 U' all the way.
 U'2 first and last U's in between.
+    * There is no R' at all.
+    * There is no U' at all too.
   ```
     R  U2
     R2 U'